Lake Chad: Understanding Nature’s Retreat

 Avatar photo

-Tomi Abe Tomi is the Co-Publisher and Editor at Susinsight, observing and reporting on trends across Africa's economy, environment, and society.
-He holds degrees in Creative Technology and Computer Science, and also works as a Creative and Digital Professional in Nigeria.
+Tomi Abe Tomi is the Co-Publisher and Editor at Susinsight.
+His work covers the economic trends, environmental shifts, and social changes shaping the African continent.
+He holds a PgD in Creative Technology and a BSc in Computer Science.
+Tomi also operates as a Multidisciplinary Creative and Digital Professional from Nigeria.